aitjcize/Overlord/docs/deployment.rst

 .. code-block:: bash

-   % openssl req -x509 -nodes -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365
+   % openssl req -x509 -nodes -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -addext "subjectAltName = DNS:domain"

 Note that you need to input the correct ``common name`` when generating the certificate, ``common name`` is typically the domain name or IP of the server.